akretion/docky/doc/manual/introduction.rst

    docky run

-It will create new container for your odoo web service and your database.
+It will create 4 new differents containers for your odoo web service and your database.
 After running docky, you will be in the odoo web service container by default : odoo@'containers':/$

+It will read the file 'directory's_name/odoo/dev.docker-compose.yml'

-Then launch odoo in the container
+Then you can start your odoo

 .. code-block:: shell

    odoo

-It will read many file like '/etc/odoo.cfg' and 'directory's_name/odoo/dev.docker-compose.yml' It will too read all modules in the path '/odoo/src/odoo'.
+It will read the file '/etc/odoo.cfg' and all the module in the path '/odoo/src/odoo'

 Go to http://directory's_name.dy Odoo is here !

 Another usage
 -------------------

-Use as a simple Odoo project repository managed by Anybox recipe (without using Docker)

-You can clone a docky branch to start your project as simple convenience repo for your project.
-With the buildout.cfg file you can pin exactly your shared branches dependencies.
-You also keep the project specific modules under revision control in the modules folder.

-For further details, please simply refer to `Anybox recipe documentation <http://docs.anybox.fr/anybox.recipe.openerp/trunk>`_

-Note that the Docker workdir is your repo that is shared with Docker, so you won't loose your source changes nor loose time copying files.

 Your databases are also persisted in your repo folder in the .db hidden folder.
 But you can always trash all project databases by simply removing that folder.